mickdowling16/lifehacks/README.md

 ### First Time Visitor Goals

-- I want to find quickly be able to navigate to the lifehack category I need
+- I want to be able to quickly navigate to the lifehack category I need
 - I want to be able to navigate through the site easily with minimal clicks
-- I want to be able to link to their social media accounts
+- I want to be able to find Everyday Lifehacks on social media

 ### Returning Visitor Goals